-It is now over 30 years since we left East Germany in our homemade hot air balloon.
+It is now many years since we left East Germany in our homemade hot air balloon.
 Much has changed since then and East Germany has ceased to exist.

 However, many things from this period seem to have been forgotten in the meantime and there are many young people who are either not familiar with this period or are simply too young to remember it.

 I have therefore decided to tell the story of our escape on this website.

 Some will now ask the question “why am I doing this now, after such a long time?”.
 I can answer this question readily: in the last few years I have read much about our escape and seen it reported extensively on television and through the radio.
 It was recently the 30th anniversary of our escape and the Berlin Wall fell 20 years ago.